The last enemy

 - But every man in his own order: Christ the firstfruits; afterward they that are Christ’s at his coming [parousia].
 Then cometh the end . . . .

 Paul gave a brief list of the things which had and were to transpire.
 Christ had been raised from the dead (15:20).
 Then afterward, those who were Christ's would also be made alive, at His coming (15:23).
 Others who had not died were then to be changed, and finally would come the telos (15:24).
-Of course with only a casual reading one might theorize that this refers to the end of the planet, as many today suppose; or it could just as easily and more in line with Paul's reasoning here refer to the end of this series of events, the purpose of His return, the fulfillment of the gathering together of the saints into heaven, the completion of that age, indeed, the passage tells us plainly what was on Paul's mind.
+Of course with only a casual reading one might theorize that this end referred to the end of the planet, as many today suppose; but it could just as easily and more in line with Paul's reasoning here refer to the end of this series of events, the purpose of His return, the accomplishment of the gathering together of the saints into heaven, the completion of that age, indeed, the passage tells us plainly what was on Paul's mind.

 - Then cometh the end, when he shall have delivered up the kingdom to God, even the Father; when he shall have put down all rule and all authority and power.

-- MATTHEW 16:28-29 For the Son of man shall come in the glory of his Father with his angels; and then he shall reward every man according to his works.
+- MATTHEW 16:27-28 For the Son of man shall come in the glory of his Father with his angels; and then he shall reward every man according to his works.
 Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in his kingdom.

 - JOHN 11:25-26 Jesus said unto her [Martha], I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: and whosoever liveth and believeth in me shall never die.
 Believest thou this?

-This saying made to Martha was not necessarily what was going to happen to everyone for all time upon their death, but Yeshua was simply telling her what was going to happen to her brother Lazarus.
+This saying made to Martha was not what was going to happen to everyone for all time upon their death, but Yeshua was simply telling her what was going to happen to her brother Lazarus.
 Though Lazarus was then dead, he was going to be resuscitated.
 And evidently still speaking of Lazarus, Yeshua declared that if he remained alive until the resurrection, and still believed, then he would never die but would be among those who would be changed, and gathered together with the other saints, to there be forever with the Lord.

 We can have every confidence that this is so because not many years later we have the record of a certain disciple named Tabitha who had died and after some time, Peter came and awakened her from death (ACTS 9:36-42).
-Now if she went directly to heaven when she died, as many in today's Church believe their departed loved ones do, then how could Peter have awakened her from death?
+Now if she had went directly to heaven when she died, as many in today's Church believe their departed loved ones do, then how could Peter have awakened her from death?
 No, unless Peter had resuscitated her that day, she would probably of had to remain dead until Christ's return.

 Sometimes at the graveside the minister may also quote a portion of a passage from the book of REVELATION which clearly promised a time when death shall be no more.
 As such, he then implies that if death is no more, then their loved one was not really dead, but he just looked dead.